fish-shell/fish-shell/doc_src/language.rst

 Switches differ between commands and are usually documented on a command's manual page.
 There are some switches, however, that are common to most commands.
 For example, ``--help`` will usually display a help text, ``--version`` will usually display the command version, and ``-i`` will often turn on interactive prompting before taking action.
 Try ``man your-command-here`` to get information on your command's switches.

-So the basic idea of fish is the same as with other unix shells: It gets a commandline, runs :ref:`expansions <expand>`, and the result is then run as a command.
+So the basic idea of ghoti is the same as with other unix shells: It gets a commandline, runs :ref:`expansions <expand>`, and the result is then run as a command.

 .. _terminology:

 Terminology
 -----------

-Here we define some of the terms used on this page and throughout the rest of the fish documentation:
+Here we define some of the terms used on this page and throughout the rest of the ghoti documentation:

 - **Argument**: A parameter given to a command.
 In ``echo foo``, the "foo" is an argument.